Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-05-18-energy-values.md

   - Quantitative Analysis
   - Data Collection
 ---
-## Everybody knows that story-telling is the high-order bit in Business Analytics, Market Research.. and Basic Research or Policy Making..
-At the heart, of story-telling is visualization.
+### Everybody knows that story-telling is the high-order bit in Business Analytics, Market Research.. and Basic Research or Policy Making..
+And, visualization is at the heart, of story-telling.